LeanneCochrane1701QCA/Leanne-Cochrane1701QCA-Assignment-2-/index.md

 ## Conceptual progress ##

 ### Design intent ###
-*To create a toy or music box that makes music and displays a light when touched or by motion.*
+I want to create a toy or music box that makes music and displays a light when touched or when senses motion.

 ### Design concept 1 ###
 *Outline three design concepts, each developed to a point where you anticipate it would be feasible to complete by the end of the course.
 Each should have a summary of the idea, a rough sketch of what it might be like, and any other notes you created while exploring the idea.*